 They both are very low-risk forms of spasticity management and can help improve flexibility, strength, and range of motion.

-While all children with CP can benefit from physical and occupational therapy, it will be most effective for children with mild CP.
+While all children with CP can benefit from physical and occupational therapy, it will be most effective as a stand-alone treatment for children with mild CP.

 More severe forms of CP will likely need alternative methods of treatment in addition to physical and occupational therapy.

 Baclofen is a muscle relaxant that helps reduce spasticity by regulating the release of excitatory neurotransmitters.